jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 Ansible can run ad hoc commands from AAP as well.

-In the web UI go to **Resources → Inventories → First Inventory-[your initials]**
+In the web UI, go to **Resources → Inventories → First Inventory-[your initials]**

 - Click **Hosts** at the top of the page to change into the hosts view.
 - Click **Run Command**.
-- On the next screen specify the ad-hoc command:
+- On the next screen, specify the ad-hoc command:
 - **Module**: choose `ping`
 - Click **Next**
 - **Execution Environment**: Default execution environment